How to use the 'random' module in Python

 print(f"Selected fruit: {selected_fruit}")--OUTPUT--Selected fruit: cherry

-When you need to pick a single item from a list or another sequence, random.choice() is the perfect tool.
-It takes a sequence—like the fruits list in the example—and returns one of its elements at random.
-This function is incredibly useful for games, simulations, or any scenario where you need an unpredictable selection.
+When you need to select a single item from a list or another sequence, random.choice() is the perfect tool.
+It takes a sequence—in this case, the fruits list—and returns one of its elements at random.

 Advanced random techniques